-If you’ve inherited an IRA from a parent or another loved one, it is likely that you have a Beneficiary IRA.
-These can be powerful accounts, but you need to understand the Required Minimum Distribution (“RMD”) rules for your Beneficiary IRA to properly utilize it.
+If you’ve inherited an IRA from a parent or another loved one, it is likely that you have a Inherited IRA (aka, Beneficiary IRA).
+These can be powerful accounts, but you need to understand the Required Minimum Distribution (“RMD”) rules for your Inherited IRA to properly utilize it.
 The inherited IRA may be a Traditional or Roth IRA, and there are three different distribution options you may elect when you inherit the IRA.
 These distribution options dictate how you can invest the account.
 Please note that if you inherit an account from a spouse, you can just do a spousal rollover and consider the account as yours.
 This article is for those inheriting an IRA from a non-spouse.

 You will have three distribution options upon the death of your loved one to receive the funds from their IRA.
 In general, the best option is the “Life Expectancy Method” as it allows you to delay the withdrawal of funds from the IRA, and allows the money invested to grow tax-deferred (Traditional) or tax-free (Roth).
 The three options are outlined fully below:

 The first option is to simply take a lump-sum and be taxed on the full distribution.
 There is no 10% early withdrawal penalty (regardless of your age or the deceased owner), but you are taxed on the amount distributed if it is a Traditional IRA.
 You’re also giving up the tax-deferred (Traditional) or tax-free (Roth) benefits of the account.
 Don’t take this option.
 It’s the worst tax and financial option you have.